 It is also used to refresh a document in Microsoft Word.

-With this function key, you can send and receive e-mail in Microsoft Outlook.
+With this function key, you can send and receive e-mails in Microsoft Outlook.

 - Useful Read: Gmail vs Email